jaynilpatel/ChatBox/README.md

 # ChatBox
-It can be easily adopted by an organization for their communication purposes, it will provides global chat feature so that multiple users can communicate over a single conversation while working over same project.
-This application uses the internal network setup such as LAN.
-All the message contents are encrypted end-to-end using AES-128 bit.

-This application will also helps users to share images with each other.
+The goal here was to build a standalone application as a medium for communication which can deliver like Facebook Messager, but for internal private network setup such as LAN.
+Also, the objective here was to understand the different technologies that are needed for developing one of its kind.

 #### Key features